herirudini/GTA_SA_BETA_HOOKER/README.md

 That file is needed for the SEX_CAR IFP animation

 ============================
+OPTIONAL: Copy popcycle.dat into data folder, this is to solve when almost couldnt find hooker in small countries

 this mod works with any controler do you prefer!
 - Keyboard & mouse